Shenzhen Airlines goes full throttle with SB-S

 First commercial air transport carrier to install next generation flight deck broadband on narrow body A320s

-One of Asia’s top carriers, Shenzhen Airlines, is now flying with Inmarsat’s next generation IP-based broadband service for the flight deck, SB-S, onboard.
+One of Asia’s top carriers, Shenzhen Airlines, is now flying with Inmarsat’s next generation IP-based broadband service for the flight deck, SwiftBroadband Safety (SB-S), onboard.
 Installed on narrow-body Airbus 320 aircraft using Cobham SATCOM’s AVIATOR 300D hardware, Shenzhen Airlines’ inflight evaluation of SB-S marks the beginning of both safety and operational benefits to the airline.

 This welcome news is both strategic and timely.
 The SB-S platform delivers powerful and flexible inflight communications and secure, real-time, in-air information to enhance Shenzhen Airlines’ safety, security and operational capabilities – both in the air and on the ground.